 Fara completed his Master of Fine Arts in dance at the University of Colorado in 2012.
 He has taken this knowledge and found ways to relate and merge the art forms of dance and music from West African and the Western world.
 Fara shares this new and innovative perspective when teaching in community and university classes, and training members of his ensemble and companies.

 His energetic and compassionate teaching style makes him one of the most sought after drum and dance instructors in the United States.
 As a solo artist, Fara has performed with many of the world’s premier musicians including Mamady Keita, Burning Spear, Neil Young, Sekouba Bambino, BB King, Otis Taylor, Joe Cocker, Youssou N’Dour, Salif Keita, Habibe Koite, and many more.
 He has been a member of many different bands and assisted with many musical recording projects and shows throughout the nation.
 Fara’s performance style has been described as “mystical” as he dazzles audiences around the world.

-Michál Anna Carrillo, Vice President and Development Director
+Michál Anna Carrillo, Vice President, Treasurer and Development Director

 She has had a dynamic and results oriented career in dance, healing arts, education, community affairs and promotion over the past 17 years.
 Proven accomplishments in organizing events and developing successful programs and business as an entrepreneur.

 Problem Solver, Business Developer, Self-Motivated, Team Builder, Creativity, Public Speaking, Healing Arts, Community Outreach, Producer, Director and Choreographer